AccelByte/accelbyte-csharp-modular-sdk/MIGRATION.md

 `AccelByte.Sdk.Compat` library provides classes as adapter to monolithic version. `AccelByte.Sdk.Compat` provides `AccelByteSDK` object that has monolithic version of fluent interface access.
 Also it provides `Helper` class in `AccelByte.Sdk.Core.Util` that map to each respective extension method.
 See [Tests Project](AccelByte.Sdk.Tests) for more samples on how the compat project works.

+NOTE:
+- this compat library does not change the default behaviour  of on-demand refresh token.